Accretion disk around the rotating Damour-Solodukhin wormhole: Conclusions

 \section{Conclusions}

-To answer the question raised in the title, we investigated the accretion disk emissivity profiles such as the flux of radiation, temperature and luminosity spectra of the thin accretion diskof the rotating Damour-Solodukhin wormhole (RDSWH) defined by Bueno et al. \cite{Bueno:2018}. sing the steady-state Page-Thorne model for a rotating stellar sized BH as an example for the accreting object, we obtain certain non-trivial and generic characteristics of the disk as presented above.
-We first show that RDSWH parameter $\lambda $ has no influence on the kinematic profiles of the disk in the sense that the efficiency $\epsilon $ and the potential $V_{\text{eff} }$ are \textit{independent} of $\lambda $ implying that these quantities are the same as their Kerr counterparts.
-Specifically, we found the analytical expressions for specific angular momentum $\widetilde{L}$, the specific energy $\widetilde{E}$, angular velocity $\Omega $ and radius of the marginally stable orbit $r_{\text{ms}}$ for a test particle in a circular equatorial orbit around RDSWH, all of which coincide with those of a Kerr BH.
+Accretion around spinning wormholes is an active area of current research.
+Along this line, gravitational wave echoes of RDSWH have been recently studied by Bueno \textit{et al.} \cite{Bueno:2018}.
+We studied in this work the thin accretion disk profiles of the same wormhole using the steady-state Page-Thorne model.
+Our aim was to examine how far the attractive positive mass mouth of RDSWH mimicks profiles of the Kerr BH for small values of $\lambda$ inspired by strong field lensing, which in general is an excellent diagnostic for comparison between two categories of objects (BH and WH) with differing topology, see. e.g., \cite{Nandi:2018,Izmailov:2019}.
+We chose for illustration a rotating stellar sized wormhole as the accreting object and obtained certain non-trivial generic characteristics of the disk.
+Specifically, we show that RDSWH parameter $\lambda$ has no influence on the kinematic profiles of the disc.
+That is, the accretion efficiency $\epsilon $, radius of the marginally stable orbit $r_{\textmd{ {ms}}}$ (Table 2), the specific angular momentum $\widetilde{L}$, the specific energy $\widetilde{E}$, angular velocity $\Omega$ for a test particle in a circular equatorial orbit around RDSWH are \textit{independent} of $\lambda$.